 Privacy winner: Tie

 We’ve got all the technical stuff taken care of.
-Now let’s talk about the price and refund policy of each.
+Now let’s talk about the price and refund policy of each service.

 ExpressVPN pricing is simpler.
 They give you the entire service at all times.
 The only variable is that they offer cheaper prices for longer commitments.

 While ExpressVPN prices are usually around $8.32 per month with the one-year plan, you can get a nice discount with this coupon for three months free and 49% off.
-Here are the discounted prices when you use the coupon:
+Here are the discounted prices with the coupon:

 As always, deciding which VPN is a better value depends a lot on your specific needs.
 But there are some characteristics that we can all agree add to the value of a VPN:

-- Privacy: These VPNs keep no-logs, protect you against leaks, and have third-party audits, we can call this one a tie too.
+- Privacy: These VPNs keep no logs, protect you against leaks, and have third-party audits, we can call this one a tie.